markusbohl/fluent-ts-validator/README.md

 In this respect, special thanks go to these two projects.

 The fluent-ts-validator library is licensed under [MIT](https://opensource.org/licenses/MIT).
+For past, current, and maybe upcomming changes take a look at the [Change Log](https://github.com/markusbohl/fluent-ts-validator/blob/master/CHANGELOG.md).

 ## Installation